 - Ambassador scholarships for students who participate in freshman welcome or mentoring programs

 - Departmental scholarships available to upperclassmen who have excelled in their majors and/or intend to pursue graduate-level coursework in their field of study

 Families may also be able to find smaller pools of scholarship money through individual student organizations and clubs.

 Some Private Scholarships Are Also Called Merit Scholarships

-If you’re working to strengthen your community, you might qualify for the AXA Achievement Scholarship.
-This merit scholarship awards students who work to improve their communities through volunteering or other projects.
+One example is the AXA Achievement Scholarship, which awards students who work to improve their communities through volunteering or other projects.

 Which Colleges Offer Merit Scholarships?

 Hundreds of colleges offer non-need-based aid to undergraduate students.
 However, if you’re looking for merit scholarships, you might be better off with smaller private schools or public universities and state schools.

 While the most selective schools, such as the Ivies, offer generous need-based scholarships to incoming students who might otherwise not be able to afford the cost of attendance, they are less likely to offer merit-based aid.